fcc-joemcintyre/pinster/doc/design.md

 in this version of Node.js.
 Data is stored in MongoDB (4.x driver for MongoDB 4.x or 5.x servers).

-The client interface is implemented with React 17.x using ES2020 Javascript as supported by Babel.
-Redux and react-router are also used.
+The client interface is implemented with React 18.x using ES2020 Javascript as supported by Babel.
+Material-UI, react-redux and react-router are also used.

-Styles are defined using CSS-in-JS using Styled Components.
+Styles are defined using CSS-in-JS using Emotion.